tsipkens/mat-tfer-pma/README.md

 The functions also often share common outputs:

-1. *Lambda* - the transfer function, and
+1. *Lambda* - the transfer function,

-2. *G0* - the mapping function, transforming a finial radius to the corresponding position of the particle at the inlet.
+2. *G0* - the mapping function, transforming a finial radius to the corresponding position of the particle at the inlet, and

+3. *sp* - a structure containing a complete description of the device set point used in evaluation.

 Note that in these functions, there is a reference to the function `get_setpoint.m`.
 This function parses the inputs *d* and *z* and then